 He began working at IID in 2002 during his Part I studies at Kingston University and went on to complete both Part I and II placements with the company.
 He completed his RIBA Part 3 at Westminster in 2011.

 Gareth thrives on client collaboration and has experience of a range of school and community projects, often resulting in long-term building development plans.
-He is a key champion in our marketing and sustainability groups.

 He became a Director in January 2016.
 His passion is music and he enjoys playing in a band when he gets the chance.